-With summer just around the corner, North Texans are beginning the process of getting back to a new normal.
-While no one knows for sure what that will look like, there are still plenty of fun activities for the whole family while summer camps, organized sports, community pools, music festivals and other large gatherings are mostly on hold.
-Here are a few suggestions to get your summer off to a great start, plus tips for enjoying them safely—even during a coronavirus summer.
+As North Texans begin the process of adjusting to a new normal while summer camps, organized sports, community pools, music festivals and other large gatherings are mostly on hold, we've got suggestions for fun family activities and tips for enjoying them safely—even during a coronavirus summer.

 Tips to keep the family safe and healthy